 -

-SR 777 River Road from I-75 to US 41: Construction project: Road base installation continues on the southbound roadway from south of West Villages Parkway to US 41.
-Road base installation, drainage installations, and curb placement continue on the future northbound roadway from the Bridge Church entrance to Aucilla Drive.
-Sod installation, signal, ITS, and lighting work is ongoing.
+SR 777 River Road from I-75 to US 41: Construction project: Road embankment installation continues on the northbound roadway from Aucilla Drive to US 41.
+As embankment is completed, drainage installations, subgrade mixing, curb placement, and roadway grading will continue.
+Sod installation, signal, ITS, and lighting work are ongoing.
+Noise wall installation at the Caribbean Village Community will continue until complete.
 Trucks will be crossing the road at various locations using intermittent flagging operations.
 Pothole maintenance will continue as necessary on all current travel ways through the project.

 -